TheOdinProject/curriculum/javascript/react_js/react_testing_part_one.md

 It's also important to note that after every test, React Testing Library unmounts the rendered components.
 That's why we render for each test.
 For a lot of tests for a component, the `beforeEach` jest function could prove handy.

-Notice that the callback function for the second test is asynchronous. `user.click()` simulates the asynchronous nature of user interaction.
+Notice that the callback function for the second test is asynchronous.
+This is because `user.click()` simulates the asynchronous nature of user interaction, which is now supported by the latest version of the testing library's user-event APIs.
-The testing library devs making their user-event APIs [asynchronous](https://github.com/testing-library/user-event/releases/tag/v14.0.0) is a recent feature.
-Some examples from other resources/tutorials might call `userEvent.click()` synchronously.
+As of [version 14.0.0](https://github.com/testing-library/user-event/releases/tag/v14.0.0), the user-event APIs have been updated to be asynchronous.
+It's worth noting that some examples from other resources or tutorials might still use the synchronous `userEvent.click()` method

   ~~~javascript
   // This is the old approach of using userEvent.